robstoll/atrium/apis/differences.md

 a method with one parameter and thus make it available as infix method.

-The final steps `value`, `values(...)`, `entry` and `entries(...)` in the sophisticated assertion building process, are applicable to all shown examples
+The final steps `value`, `values(...)`, `entry` and `entries(...)` in the sophisticated expectation building process, are applicable to all shown examples
 (e.g. `butAtMost 2 value 3.2` could have been finished with `entries(...)` as well)